APO-SRE/fso-lab-devops/README.md

 ![Cisco's Foundation for Full Stack Observability](./docs/images/fso_solution.png)

-In this series of workshops and labs, lab participants will play a few different roles within an online global tea retailer.
+In this series of workshops, lab participants will play a few different roles within an online global tea retailer.
 This retailer has been on the forefront of their niche industry.
 However, they have been running into some issues as of late during a major technical project.
 Throughout these workshops, participants will assume the identities of various technical leads as they implement aspects of the company’s full stack observability initiative.

 ## Learning Objectives